subsurface/subsurface/CONTRIBUTING.md

 If you would like to contribute patches that fix bugs or add new features, that is of course especially welcome.
 If you are looking for places to start, look at the open bugs in our [bug tracker][5].

 Here is a very brief introduction on creating commits that you can either send as [pull requests][6] on our main GitHub repository or send as emails to the mailing list.
-Much more details on how to use git can be found at the [git user manual][7].
+Much more details on how to use Git can be found at the [Git user manual][7].

 Start with getting the latest source.